marisa-yasmin/founder-personality-analyzer/README.md

 ## 🚀 Running the Demo

+To run the LLM pipeline locally:

+1. Create a `.env` file in the project root:

+   OPENAI_API_KEY=your_key_here

-Install dependencies:
+2. Install dependencies:

    pip install -r requirements.txt

-Run:
-pip install -r requirements.txt
+3. Run the demo notebook or pipeline scripts.

 ---

 ## 📦 Notes

-This repository contains **no actual call transcripts**, **no proprietary data**, and **no confidential VC information**.
+This repository contains no actual call transcripts or other proprietary / confidential information.
 It demonstrates only the *architecture and mechanisms* of an LLM-based founder evaluation tool.

 ---